pages-themes/minimal/pages/guidelines/annotation.md

 Protein (“generic protein” in CellDesigner; “macromolecule” glyph in SBGN PD specification) should be annotated with UniProt ID and named according to HUGO Gene Nomenclature Committee (HGNC) names.

-With the use of the MINERVA automatic annotation functionality, manually adding UniPort IDs in CellDesiger can be skipped as soon HGNC official names are used for naming proteins.
+With the use of the MINERVA automatic annotation functionality, manually adding UniPort IDs in CellDesigner can be skipped as soon HGNC official names are used for naming proteins.
 The same rules can be applied for annotating genes and RNAs.

 In some cases it is not possible or not convenient to provide entity ID.
 One case is when a "generic entity" is used.
 For example, ERK1/2 can be used instead of showing two specific proteins: ERK1 (MAPK3, [UniProt:P27361](https://www.uniprot.org/uniprotkb/P27361/entry)) and ERK2 (MAPK1, [UniProt:P28482](https://www.uniprot.org/uniprotkb/P28482/entry)).
 This could happen if information is incomplete or, intensionally, for creating a compact representation and avoiding combinatorial explosion in an attempt to show all possible specific entities and the corresponding processes.